-The Company has established a Remuneration Committee under a formal charter.
-The Remuneration Committee comprises of three Directors.
-Due to the current size of the Company, it is more efficient and effective for the functions to be undertaken by the Board.
+The Company has not established a Remuneration Committee.
+Due to the current size of the Company, it is more efficient and effective for the functions of the renumeration committee to be undertaken by the Board under a formal charter.

-The Remuneration Committee is responsible for reviewing and recommending the remuneration arrangements for the Executive and Non-Executive Directors and KMP each year in accordance with the Company's remuneration policy approved by the Board.
+The Board is responsible for reviewing and recommending the remuneration arrangements for the Executive and Non-Executive Directors and KMP each year in accordance with the Company's remuneration policy approved by the Board.
 This includes an annual remuneration review and performance appraisal for the Executive Directors and other executives, including their base salary, short-term incentives ("STI") and long-term incentives ("LTI"), bonuses, superannuation, termination payments and service contracts.

-Further information relating to the role of the Remuneration Committee can be found within the Corporate Governance Report on the Company's website, refer to https://codrusminerals.com.au/corporate-governance/.
+Further information relating to the role of the Remuneration Committee Charter can be found within the Corporate Governance Report on the Company's website, refer to https://codrusminerals.com.au/corporate-governance/.